quantranle/quantranle/README.md

 - 👋 Hi, I’m @quantranle
-- 🌱 I’m currently learning Python, Arduino, RasberryPi and trying a basic project to understand very basic about robots.
+- 🌱 I’m currently learning Python, Arduino, RasberryPi and trying a basic project to understand very basic knowledge about robots.
 - Nice to meet you here!